Star Wars: Episode II – Attack of the Clones: Theatrical

 The film premiered as part of the inaugural Tribeca Film Festival at the BMCC Performing Arts Center, 199 Chambers St. in New York City at a Sunday, May 12 set of screenings benefitting the Children's Aid Society, a charity supported by George Lucas.
 This charity would go on to help raise money for kids of the victims of the September 11 attacks.
 Attack of the Clones was then screened out of competition at the 2002 Cannes Film Festival, before getting a worldwide theatrical release on May 16, 2002.
 The film was also later released in IMAX theaters; the film had not been filmed for IMAX but was "up converted" with the digital remastering process.
 Because of the technical limitations of the IMAX projector at the time, an edited, 120-minute version of the film was presented.

 Before the film's release, there was a string of controversies regarding copyright infringement.
 In 2000, an underground organization calling itself the Atlas Group, based in Perth, Western Australia offered a copy of the screenplay, with an asking price of US$100,000, to various fan sites and media organizations, including TheForce.Net.
 The scheme was subsequently reported to Lucasfilm Ltd. by the fan site.

 An unauthorized copy was allegedly made at a private showing, using a digital recorder that was pointed at the screen.
 This copy spread over the internet, and analysts predicted up to a million fans would have seen the film before the day of its release.
 In addition, authorities seized thousands of bootlegs throughout Kuala Lumpur before the film opened.

+This was the last theatrical 20th Century Fox film distributed in South Africa by Ster-Kinekor, as they switched to Nu Metro in August 2002 to combine its home entertainment and theatrical business under one distributor since they handled the video distribution of Fox in 1994.